Our attorneys work with clients to develop and implement personalized plans that achieve their family’s goals and needs.

 When a Will is your primary estate planning document, your estate is administered via a process known as Probate, wherein a state entity oversees the administration and distribution of your property.

-Revocable Trust: A revocable, or “living”, trust is a commonly used alternative to a Will.
-A revocable Trust is an entity that you create while you are alive to hold your property subject to your instructions.
+A revocable, or “living”, trust is a commonly used alternative to a Will.
+A Revocable Trust is an entity that you create while you are alive to hold your property subject to your instructions.
 Upon your death, the trust (rather than the state) controls the administration of the trust assets, avoiding publicity, and often speeding up the administration process.
-For some individuals, trusts offer additional advantages over wills, including increased tax planning ability, and potentially smoother transitioning during incapacity.
-They are, however, more costly to set up.
+For some individuals, trusts offer additional advantages over Wills, including increased tax planning ability, and potentially smoother transitioning during incapacity; however, a revocable trust is more costly to set up.

-Special Needs Trust: If your loved one has special needs because of disability, you may wish to consider setting up a special needs trust for his or her benefit.
-A properly drafted special needs trust can provide an individual who relies on mean-tested government benefits with supplemental resources for various purposes without disqualifying them from the benefits.
+If your loved one has special needs because of disability, you may wish to consider setting up a special needs trust for his or her benefit.
+A properly drafted special needs trust can provide an individual who relies on means-tested government benefits with supplemental resources for various purposes without disqualifying them from the benefits.

-Spendthrift Trust: A spendthrift trust is a trust you create for the benefit of another, the assets of which are inaccessible to the creditors of that individual.
-Spendthrift trusts are particularly important vehicles for inheritance when a beneficiary has financial troubles.
-Aside from that, spendthrift trusts are commonly used when an individual wants to provide a protected nest egg for beneficiaries that will stay intact in the face of divorce and unexpected lawsuits.
+A Spendthrift Trust is a trust you create for the benefit of another, the assets of which are inaccessible to the creditors of that individual.
+Spendthrift Trusts are particularly important vehicles for inheritance when a beneficiary has financial troubles.
+Aside from that, Spendthrift Trusts are commonly used when an individual wants to provide a protected nest egg for beneficiaries that will stay intact in the face of divorce and unexpected lawsuits.

 Our attorneys represent clients who are serving as Personal Representatives and Trustees, counseling them through the estate and/or trust administration process from start to finish.
 We provide the following services to our fiduciary clients, ensuring a smooth estate and/or trust administration, as the case may be:

-TRUST ADMINISTRATION: For clients who are serving as Trustee, we assist them with compliance with their fiduciary duties, applicable state and federal law, and preparation of any necessary accountings, notifications, or other reports to beneficiaries.
+For clients who are serving as Trustees, we assist them with compliance with their fiduciary duties, applicable state and federal law, and preparation of any necessary accountings, notifications, or other reports to beneficiaries.